Published: 21 January 2021

 Use this to your advantage when you’re choosing your interview outfit.
 Take the time to iron your clothes, polish your shoes and get a haircut – the extra effort will pay off.

 But also make sure you’re dressed for the interview you are going to.
-If you can, try and find out what people in the office wear – it doesn’t make sense to put on jeans and t-shirt for a job where everyone wears business attire.
+If you can, try and find out what people in the office wear – it doesn’t make sense to put on jeans and a t-shirt for a job where everyone wears business attire.

 Go in confident